 Children who are hurting may also be dealing with depression, anger, frustration and anxiety, and their families often suffer as well.
 Our pediatric psychologist works with the rest of the team to help patients and families cope.
 We can help children find healthy ways to express what they are feeling and provide medicine or other treatments if necessary.
 We can also help with parenting strategies (learning what is too much or too little to expect from your child and creating a regular schedule for pain management and other activities).

 Your child might miss some school as a result of his or her painful condition or while he or she is being treated.
 We can provide notes to the school, and if needed, help you set up a plan such as an individualized education program (IEP) plan or a 504 plan.

 Conditions & Services

 Our pediatric specialists provide patient- and family-centered care for most related conditions.
 The links below provide more specific information about some, but not all, of the conditions that we treat.

-The Pain Program at Riley at IU Health is the only comprehensive, interdisciplinary pediatric pain program in Indiana.
-Our anesthesiologists, physical therapist, pediatric psychologist and registered nurses work together in communication with the child’s doctor and other providers to ensure each child receives safe, effective pain management, rehabilitation and psychotherapy if needed.
+The Pain Program at Riley Children's is the only comprehensive, interdisciplinary pediatric pain program in Indiana.
+Our anesthesiologists, pediatric psychologists, physical therapist, and nurse practitioner work together in communication with the child’s doctor and other providers to ensure each child receives safe, effective pain management, rehabilitation and psychotherapy.

-Riley at IU Health works with referring physicians in Indiana and beyond.Refer A Patient
+Riley Children's Health works with referring physicians in Indiana and beyond.Refer A Patient

-In partnership with the Indiana University School of Medicine, Riley at IU Health is home to several highly regarded educational training programs for medical students, residents and fellows.
+In partnership with the Indiana University School of Medicine, Riley at IU Health is home to training programs for medical students, residents and fellows, as well as clinical psychology interns and fellows.
 A pediatric anesthesiology fellowship is available through the Department of Anesthesiology.